SamirsGit/samirsgit.gitub.io/_posts/2024-11-15-Bandit-page2.markdown

 The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000.
 First find out which of these ports have a server listening on them.
 Then find out which of those speak SSL/TLS and which don’t.
 There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.

 - **nmap** (Network Mapper) - this is an open source tool often used for network and security auditing.
 This tool will help network administrators reveal hosts and services on various systems.
 The tool can be used both locally and remotely.
-- arguments: -sV: vulnerability scan, -T4: viscosity of the scan, 127.0.0.1: localhost, -p port specification.
+- arguments: -sV: service version detection, -T4: timing of the scan 0 is slowest 5 is fastest, 127.0.0.1: localhost, -p port specification.

 ![Bandit0](:bandit_16.png){:data-align="center"}